===

 TERMS == CONNECTION

+[I too used the SSA text for this discussion.]
 The lack of 'connection' is indeed a problem, and the whole verse in general feels inert and limp.

-We could quite well take this verse to be part of the small informal verse-set discussed in {1791,1}; if we do, then it could also be that the guft-o-shunuud includes recitation or evocation of Mir's poetry, so that fresh grief is aroused as people contemplate the loss of his poetry.
+We could quite well take this verse to be part of the small informal verse-set discussed in {1791,1}; if we do, then it could also be that the guft-o-shunūd includes recitation or evocation of Mir's poetry, so that fresh grief is aroused as people contemplate the loss of his poetry.

 The possibility that the informal verse-set continues throughout the ghazal is increased by the closing verse, {1791,4}: